dotmpe/x-docker/ReadMe.md

 		bvberkum/BASE-bats [ARGV | -- CMD [ -- CMD ]*]
 ```

+There are builds based on alpine and debian distros for now, and also
+a second

 Test project with files from `test` dir:
 ```
 docker run -v $(pwd -P):/project bvberkum/BASE-bats ./test/